DevMountain/angular-3-afternoon/README.md

 ### Summary

 In this step, we'll build out the cart component.
-The cart component is responsible for displaying all swag that is currently in the cart or displaying that the caert is empty.
+The cart component is responsible for displaying all swag that is currently in the cart or displaying that the cart is empty.
 It will also provide a user with the option to checkout, which in this case should empty the user's cart.
 This component will make use of the swag component to display the swag that is in the cart.

 Remember that the swag component's action and action label are dynamic.
 On the cart view, we want the action to remove the swag from the cart and the label to be `'remove'`.